Chillandchat/mobile/README.md

 - We will ensure that all users' private information will be private no matter what, even to the developers.

-- Private data is kept safe in a database with top of the line safety and encryption, we also ensure no data is sold or shared to any third parties.
+- Private data is kept safe in a database with top-of-the-line safety and encryption, we also ensure no data is sold or shared with any third parties.

 - We will also make sure to listen to any community safety concerns or complaints.

 - We will ban and delete accounts of users that are unruly or sharing inappropriate data.

-- Developers will be active to eliminate security issues / bugs
+- Developers will be active to eliminate security issues/bugs

 All the above will be enforced to ensure Chill&chat is safe!